Somers Point, New Jersey: Economy

+Parks and recreation

+Portions of the Right-of-way of the Atlantic City and Shore Railroad, running for 6 mi between Pleasantville and Somers Point have been repurposed as the Somers Point Bike Path.

+John F. Kennedy Park, located at 50 Broadway, is a 6.18 acre public use park overlooking the Great Egg Harbor bay.
+Formerly High Bank Park, it was renamed in 1963 in honor of the 35th President of the United States.

+William Fehrle Athletic Field located at 3rd Street and Rhode Island Ave is named in honor of Sgt.
+William Fehrle.
+A member of the ill-fated 106th Infantry Division, he was taken prisoner during the Battle of the Bulge and would die while imprisoned in a German POW camp.

 Government

 Local government

 Somers Point is governed under the City form of government, as one of 15 municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of the Mayor and the seven-member City Council, all elected on a partisan basis as part of the November general election.
 The mayor serves a four-year term, with a single council at-large seat and one council member from each of the two wards up for election each year in a three-year cycle.
 The Mayor is responsible for the health, safety and welfare of the municipality.
 As the city's Chief Executive Officer, the Mayor puts into effect the municipal laws, known as ordinances.
 The Mayor can veto ordinances and may vote in the event of a tie.
 The Mayor makes appointments to certain boards, including the Planning Board, Recreation Commission, and Environmental Commission.
-The Council elects one of its members as President to chair the Council meetings and perform the other duties of a presiding officer.
+The Council elects one of its members as president to chair the Council meetings and perform the other duties of a presiding officer.
 The City Council enacts ordinances, adopts an annual budget and sets policy for the city.

-As of 2024, the Mayor of Somers Point is Republican John L. "Jack" Glasser Jr., whose term of office ends on December 31, 2023.
-Members of the City Council are Council President Janice Johnston (R, 2024; 1st Ward), Karen Bruno (D, 2023; 2nd Ward), Richard DePamphilis (R, 2023; 1st Ward - Appointed to serve an unexpired term), Howard W. Dill (R, 2024; 2nd Ward), Joseph T. McCarrie Jr. (R, 2024; At Large), Sean T. McGuigan (R, 2022; 1st Ward) and Michael Owen (R, 2022; 2nd Ward).
+As of 2024, the Mayor of Somers Point is Republican Dennis Tapp, whose term of office ends on December 31, 2027.
+Members of the City Council are Council President Janice Johnston (R, 2024; 1st Ward), Richard L. DePamphilis III (R, 2026; 1st Ward), Charles J. Haberkorn (R, 2026; 2nd Ward), Howard W. Dill (R, 2024; 2nd Ward), Joseph T. McCarrie Jr. (R, 2024; At Large), Sean T. McGuigan (R, 2025; 1st Ward) and Michael Owen (R, 2025; 2nd Ward).